KuhleJames/Financial-Expense-Analysis-Budget-Forecasting/README.md

   - Consider automating or revising the approval flow for faster processing and better spend governance.

 - Forecasting Model Deployment:
-  - Operationalize the current forecasting logic to continuously monitor forecast errors and pre-empt deviations before they occur.
+  - Operationalise the current forecasting logic to continuously monitor forecast errors and pre-empt deviations before they occur.